LibreHealthIO/community-governance/GOVERNANCE.md

 In some rare cases, the lazy consensus approach may lead to the community being paralyzed.
-Thus, as a last resort when consensus cannot be achieved on a question internal to a project, the final decision will be made by a private majority vote amongst the committers and project lead.
+Thus, as a last resort when consensus cannot be achieved on a question internal to a project, the final decision will be made by a secret ballot majority vote amongst the committers and project lead.
 If the vote is tied, the project lead gets an extra vote to break the tie.

-For questions that affect several projects, committers and project leads of mature projects will hold a private majority vote.
+For questions that affect several projects, committers and project leads of mature projects will hold a secret ballot majority vote.
 If the vote is tied, the LibreHealth Steering Committee will break the tie through a casting vote.

 ## Roles

 ### Maintainers

-Maintainers own one or several components in LibreHealth code repositories.
+Maintainers own one or several components in LibreHealth.
 A maintainer reviews and approves changes that affect their components.
-It is a maintainer's prime responsibility to review, comment on, co-ordinate and accept patches from other community members, and to maintain the design cohesion of their components.
-A project's maintainers shall be listed in a MAINTAINERS file in the root of that project's code repository.
+It is a maintainer's prime responsibility to review, comment on, co-ordinate and accept patches from community members, and to maintain the design cohesion of their components.
+A project's maintainers shall be listed in a MAINTAINERS file in the root of that project's code repository or documentation page.

 ### Committers

-Committers are Maintainers that are allowed to commit changes into the source code repository.
-The committer acts on the wishes of the maintainers and applies changes that have been approved by the respective maintainer(s) to the source code repository.
-Due to their status in the community, committers can also act as referees should disagreements amongst maintainers arise.
+Committers are Maintainers who are allowed to commit changes into a repository.
+The committer acts on the wishes of the maintainers and applies changes that have been approved by the respective maintainer(s) to the repository.
+Due to their status in the community, committers can also act as referees, should disagreements amongst maintainers arise.
 Committers are listed on the project's team web page.

 ### Projects and Teams